Death of Maddox Derkosh: Social impact

 The killing of Maddox Derkosh has been compared in the media with similar incidents at zoos, theme parks and aquariums, including the San Francisco Zoo tiger attacks, the death of Deborah "Debbie" Gail Stone on the Disneyland ride America Sings, and the killing of SeaWorld trainer Dawn Brancheau.
 While the incident was very gory and intense in nature, Maddox's death inspired numerous respect pages, memorials and tributes, including an online tribute page on Forever Missed and an obituary page from Slater Funeral Service.
-Father Dave Bonnar of St. Bernard Church in Mount Lebanon, where Maddox's burial Mass was held, stated, "Maddox was a happy child who loved life and giggled a lot.
+Father David Bonnar of St. Bernard Church in Mount Lebanon, where Maddox's burial Mass was held, stated, "Maddox was a happy child who loved life and giggled a lot.
 If he were asked to draw a picture of God he would probably draw a picture of a truck."
 Maddox's adoration for trucks inspired Elizabeth and Jason Derkosh to create a fundraiser in their son's memory, which involved asking the public for donations of toy trucks, which were then donated to impoverished children for Christmas presents.
 The fundraiser drew in thousands of donated toys, mostly from strangers who did not personally know the Derkosh Family, but who had been disturbed by the story of his death and inspired to help.
 "When I first heard about [Maddox's death], it was just awful!
 I couldn’t imagine a family going through that.
 And we wanted to show our support, wanted to come out and give them support," said one quoted donor, Jean McAleavey, who had no personal connection to the Derkoshes.